Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 Here is *MY* interpretation of the clinic, perhaps others who were there have a different take or something else to offer.
 If so, I'll be glad to post their report here on the site as well.

-For those of you who know me, and those who may have figured it out, I am not the least bit afraid to mention my talents and abilities and am perfectly willing to have those talents tested and challenged at any time.
+For those of you who know me, and those who may not have figured it out yet, I am not the least bit afraid to mention my talents and abilities and am perfectly willing to have those talents tested and challenged at any time.
 I operate on the principle of, "If it's fact it's not bragging," and "If you deny, downplay or demean your talents and abilities you are in effect lying."
 In other words, I'm et all up with confidence.
 Whether it's justified or not may very well be a matter of discussion.

 When it comes to horses, I really know very little.
 But in 47 years (at the day this page was put up) of loving them and for some strange reason always coming into contact with the scamps has taught me more about horses than the average person.